-After students have made application, been accepted, and scheduled a Bama Bound session, an evaluation of transferring coursework and applicability to a degree in The Culverhouse College of Business will be mailed.
+After students have made an application, been accepted, and scheduled a Bama Bound session, an evaluation of transferring coursework and applicability to a degree in The Culverhouse College of Business will be mailed.

 Visit the Transfer Course Equivalency Guide for a reference of course equivalencies from transferring institutions.
 A course not listed on the equivalency guide may still be eligible for transfer.
 A course not listed on the equivalency guide means we have not yet received and equated this particular course.

 Only coursework submitted on an official transcript is evaluated for degree credit.
-Until an official transcript is submitted, with an application for admission, any discussions (written or verbal) regarding course equivalencies are considered UNOFFICIAL.
+Until an official transcript is submitted, along with an application for admission, any discussions (written or verbal) regarding course equivalencies are considered UNOFFICIAL.

 The Culverhouse College of Business has a mandatory advising policy.
-Advisors are not assigned, except for OM/MIS majors, but students MUST make advising appointments within the first 3 weeks of each Fall and Spring semesters.
+Advisors are not assigned, except for OM/MIS majors, but students MUST make advising appointments within the first 3 weeks of each Fall and Spring semester.
 Students may not register for classes until after meeting with an advisor.

 Sixty hours may be applied to a bachelor’s degree from a regionally accredited two-year collegiate institution.
 All coursework, except technical and remedial, is calculated into the GPA, even if it doesn’t apply to the degree.
 If courses are not calculated into the GPA at the transferring institution, they are not calculated at UA.
 This would include repeats and\or forgiveness.